-Israel-Hamas truce in Gaza extended by two days, says mediator Qatar
+Gaza truce extended by two days, Qatar and Hamas say

 Qatar, the United States and Egypt have engaged in intense negotiations to establish and prolong the truce in Gaza, which mediators had said was designed to be broadened and expanded.

-Over the course of the initial truce a total 50 civilian hostages, women and children, were expected to be freed by Hamas.
+Over the course of the initial truce, a total of 50 civilian captives, all women and children, were expected to be freed by Hamas.

 In exchange, 150 Palestinian prisoners held by Israel were to be released and more humanitarian aid allowed into Gaza.

-Ghazi Hamad, a Hamas official, said the deal was designed to include the possibility for an extension of the truce.
+Ghazi Hamad, a Hamas official, said he hoped the truce could be extended further.

 “It [the possibility of an extension] was written in the agreement, that if Hamas gives more hostages, there will be more days of the ceasefire,” he told Al Jazeera.